jdotrjs/phaser-guides/Basics/Part3.md

 ## Additional Reading

-In delving into Phaser3 I've gone through a bunch of code and other guides.
+In delving into Phaser 3 I've gone through a bunch of code and other guides.
 The inspiration for the content here comes largely from how I wish that information had been presented to me.